Overview and eligibility

-Students who wish to travel to locations designated by the U.S. Department of State as Level 3 or 4 must be traveling on a program associated with academic credit, will first need to meet with Molly Micheels, Associate Program Director in the Learning Abroad Center, and will require ITRAAC approval.
+Students who wish to travel to locations designated by the U.S. Department of State as Level 3 or 4 must be traveling on a program associated with academic credit, will first need to meet with the learning abroad program adviser and will require ITRAAC approval.

 As part of the application, you will be asked to respond to each of the following essay questions.
-It is recommended that you type your answers to the essay questions in Word and then copy and paste them into the application.
+It is recommended that you type your answers to the essay questions in a document and then copy and paste them into the application.

 Answers are limited to 350-words per essay question.
 The essay questions are as follows: